 4.2.
-Alternate Delegate (See Chapter VI of the Service Manual)
+Alternate Delegate (See Chapter 5 of the AA Service Manual)

-• A solid period of sobriety (suggested 3-5 years); Experience in group, Intergroup (i.e., WAIA), or Area affairs; A sound understanding and appreciation of the Steps, Traditions, and the Concepts, along with a good fund of experience gained through applying these guiding principles successfully to local problems.
-Communication skills, leadership qualities, and sensitivity to the wishes of the local Area are also important.
+- A solid period of sobriety (suggested 3-5 years); - Experience in group, Intergroup (i.e., WAIA), and/or Area affairs; - A sound understanding and appreciation of the Steps, Traditions, and the Concepts, along with a wealth of experience gained through applying these guiding principles successfully to local problems. - Good communication skills, leadership qualities, and sensitivity to the wishes of the local Area are also important.

-- Assists the Delegate in all duties of that office. - Assumes the duties of the Delegate if the Delegate is unable to serve. - Serves as a member of the Budget & Finance Committee.

-- Serves as Chair of the Mini Conference Committee, which includes planning and executing all aspects of the Mini Conference (details below). - Assumes responsibility for the Area's translation equipment. - Assists the Treasurer in completion of duties (e.g., count cash at Area Committee Meetings, make deposits), as needed.
+- Assists the Delegate in all duties of that office. - Assumes the duties of the Delegate if the Delegate is unable to serve. - Serves as a member of the Budget & Finance Committee. - Serves as Chair of the Mini Conference Committee, which includes planning and executing all aspects of the Mini Conference (details below). - Assumes responsibility for the Area's translation equipment. - Assists the Treasurer in completion of duties (e.g., count cash at Area Committee Meetings, make deposits), as needed.